jetm/dotfiles/README.md

 # Javier's dotfiles and utilities

 My shell configuration files and some useful utilities.
-Recommended use them with zsh, although they work fine with bash.
+Recommended use them with zsh, although they should work fine with bash.

 ## Content